Table Of Contents

 When national debt levels are high, the government typically issues more long-term bonds to finance its debt.
 Remember, it wants more money to pay for the cost of servicing this debt.
 However, this increases the supply of bonds in the market, which can lead to higher long-term interest rates if those bonds are not purchased.

 In times of economic uncertainty, investors always seek the relative safety of long-term government bonds.
-This demand for bonds drives down yields, meaning that a government must sell even more bonds to cover its debts.
+This demand for bonds drives down yields, meaning a government must sell even more bonds to cover its debts.
 This cycle can lead to a flattening or even an inversion of the yield curve.
 One result is that foreign holders could find US Treasury debt less attractive, as shown by the following graph.

 foreign holders could find US Treasury debt less attractive